-- k.
-The capital programme demonstrates the Council's commitment to deliver more efficient services, improve its leisure facilities, and to facilitate both economic development and housing growth.
-Spend over the 5 years is estimated at £47.75m.
-Capital resources are projected to increase over the 5 year period as a result of the expected capital receipts in relation to Sharphill.
-By 2023/24 such resources is estimated to be at £6.1m (Section 9). - 4.3 The MTFS has been developed at a time of significant financial challenge both nationally and locally.
-The process has been rigorous and thorough, with a Transformation Strategy (and associated programme) that takes into account both officers' and Members' views.
-Whilst the Council faces financial constraints both the revenue and capital budgets delicately balance the need for efficiency and economy with the desire for growth; and the aim of encouraging economic development in the Borough, with the Council aiming to meet its corporate priorities.
+4.3 The MTFS has been developed at a time of significant financial challenge both nationally and locally.
+The process has been rigorous and thorough, with a Transformation Programme that takes into account both officers' and Members' views.
+Whilst the Council faces financial constraints both the revenue and capital budgets delicately balance the need for efficiency and economy with the desire for growth; and the aim of encouraging economic development in the borough.